oe0507llz/wordpress_cheatsheet/README.md

 * How to interact with an external API in wordpress: https://www.youtube.com/watch?v=LWM41Rcao3s

+* Wordpress REST API Tutorial: https://www.youtube.com/watch?v=rGObWtjxGBc
+  * Javascript in the theme can talk with Wordpress API directly.
+  * It enables us to use Wordpress as a API and develop our website using any existing mobile or website techniques.

+### Woocommerce

 * Woocommerce how to add products: https://www.youtube.com/watch?v=vdSrm4EN5Xk (time stamp available)

+* WooCommerce REST API Integration: https://www.youtube.com/watch?v=ESugG-wgNSI